mikolalex/mrr/README.md

   	'cancel': confirm('Do you really want to close?'), }]
 ```
-Actually, "merge" is not another mrr cell type, it's a macros.
-See "Creating macros" section for more info.
+Actually, "merge" is not another mrr cell type, it's an operator.
+See "Creating operators" section for more info.

 ### Closure type